cylc/cylc-flow/documentation.md

 Climate Prediction Experiments on HPC Platforms (2016, Domingo Manubens-Gil et. al.)__.
-Two of us are listed as contributors to the first paper but it should be noted that this contribution was limited by time and workload constraints to correction of any major misunderstandings of Cylc.
+Two of us are listed as contributors to the first paper but it should be noted that this contribution was limited by time and workload constraints to correction of any major misunderstandings of Cylc.*

-The lead author of both papers is also the lead developer of Autosubmit so it is perhaps inevitable that the comparison plays to Autosubmit’s strengths.
+*The lead author of both papers is also the lead developer of Autosubmit so it is perhaps inevitable that the comparison plays to Autosubmit’s strengths.
 However this was not made clear in the comparison paper, and we would like to address several points that we believe convey a misleading impression to readers.*

-[__Here is the full 2-page
+[Click here for the full 2-page response](doc/cylc-response-to-autosubmit-comparison-report.pdf) (PDF)
-response__](doc/cylc-response-to-autosubmit-comparison-report.pdf)

 ---